someodd/someodd.github.io/_showcase/gopherdashboard.md

   * Execute arbitrary commands if you want (flag to enable this not-so-safe feature)
   * Monitor arbitrary files
-  * COnfigure through a JSON file
+  * Configure through a JSON file